balena-io-experimental/starter-interface/README.md

 Some of the features include:

 - Online and offline use
-- Pre-built endpoints for interacting with the Balena SDK or Supervisor
+- Pre-built endpoints for interacting with the balena SDK or Supervisor
 - Connect the device to nearby Wi-Fi networks
 - Container manager (list, stop, start, restart)
 - File manager (create folders, upload, delete, etc...)